-On the eastern edge of India, most often neglected by the national media, Arunachal Pradesh is making headlines for a political crisis precipitated by the dismissal of the Congress government and the imposition of governor's rule in the state.
+On the eastern edge of India, most often neglected by the national media, Arunachal Pradesh is making headlines for a political crisis precipitated by the dismissal of the Congress government by the governor and the imposition of President's rule in the state.

 However, few have taken note of another development which has serious, long-term consequences not just for the border state, but for much of India's North East.

 Over the last decade, the state has signed more than 150 memorandums of understanding for hydel power projects, which would make Arunachal home to one of the greatest concentration of dams in the world.
 Take, for instance, River Lohit.
 By 2013, six dams were proposed on this river.
 And the space between them (measured as the distance between one’s wall and the start of the reservoir of the next) was 1 km, 9.5 km, 1.8 km, 3.8 km and 1.8 km.
 This, despite the lack of studies on what such clustering means for a river – be it in normal times or during quakes and cloudbursts.
 The Himalayas, remember, are seismically very active.

 Despite the environmental concerns, the state did not pull back from the hydel projects, but now it seems the juggernaut might end.

 In a delicious twist of fate, a cluster of private companies that rushed headlong into Arunachal in the late 2000s to build hydel power projects are now, in a turnaround, asking the public sector National Hydel Power Corporation to take over their projects.